Juanmavargasr/lilHorseChallenge/README.md

 ### Test the app with Postman

 For testing the app, we will use postman.
 Create an user if you dont have any and read the official documents for know how to use this.
+If you use a postman app desktop you wouldn't need install any other app, if you use postman web, you must intall a postman agent for connect your localhost with webpostman.
+Click [here](https://www.postman.com/downloads/postman-agent/) to download postman agent.

 1. REGISTER (Public Endpoint): For test http://127.0.0.1:3000/api/register be sure of send the **POST** from body in JSON format.
 UserID, Username and a Password are required.
 You can't create a Username that already exist.